 CRSP maintains that an index is more useful when it better represents the designated market and is cheaper to track.
 Banding and migration smooth the migration process by filtering out smaller fuzzy noises and focusing on clearer signals.
-For scenarios illustrated in figures a) and b) above, banding and migration rules eliminate any unnecessary transaction costs associated with transitory fluctuations in security characteristics (whether it is cap size or value/ growth score); the rules also reduce the impact and, at the same time, better represent securities that had not shown persistently dominating characteristics.
+For scenarios illustrated in figures a) and b) above, banding and migration rules eliminate any unnecessary transaction costs associated with transitory fluctuations in security characteristics (whether it is cap size or value/growth score); the rules also reduce the impact and, at the same time, better represent securities that had not shown persistently dominating characteristics.

-BANDING AND MIGRATION IN CAP INDEXES
+BANDING & MIGRATION IN CAP INDEXES

-For market cap indexes, the size of a company can range from several hundred millions to several hundred billions.
-An appropriate bandwidth between midand small-cap indexes would create too much migrating activities for mega-cap securities but stagnancy for micro-cap ones.
-Thus, we do not apply a 'onesize-fits-all' approach in choosing band width.
-Based on the test results, CRSP assigns different band sizes around breakpoints for its mega-, mid-, small- and micro-cap indexes.
-As one would expect, we have a wider band around the breakpoint between mega- and mid-cap indexes than for small- and micro-cap.
+For Market Cap indexes, the size of a company can range from several hundred millions to several hundred billions.
+An appropriate bandwidth between Mid and Small Cap Indexes would create too much migrating activities for Mega Cap securities but stagnancy for Micro Cap ones.
+Thus, we do not apply a 'one-size-fits-all' approach in choosing band width.
+Based on the test results, CRSP assigns different band sizes around breakpoints for its Mega, Mid, Small and Micro Cap Indexes.
+As one would expect, we have a wider band around the breakpoint between Mega and Mid Cap Indexes than for Small and Micro Cap Indexes.

 CRSP considered the impact of different banding and migration strategies in terms of turnover, bad turnover (turnover that create trades more than 10% of the average daily volume) and tracking errors.
 In the search for the best strategy, CRSP ran more than 40 combinations of band size, packeting variations, and migration paths.
-The figure below serves as an example showing how different banding and migration strategies influenced turnover and tracking error (labeled as 'Style Impurity') for mid-cap securities.
+The figure below serves as an example showing how different banding and migration strategies influenced turnover and tracking error (labeled as 'Style Impurity') for Mid Cap securities.
 It depicts a clear 'efficient frontier' showing the general tradeoff between turnover and tracking error.
-CRSP performed the same test for mega-, large-, small- and micro-cap securities.
+CRSP performed the same test for Mega, Large, Small and Micro Cap securities.
 CRSP-Selected approach achieves the highest average ranking based on measures of turnovers, bad turnovers and tracking errors.

-BANDING AND MIGRATION IN VALUE AND GROWTH INDEXES
+BANDING & MIGRATION IN VALUE & GROWTH INDEXES